TV Tropes is 149% Funded

 - "Fat Like Me": The N thought the idea of Sandi being ostracized for gaining weight hits too close to home to teenage girls that have body image issues.

 - "My Night at Daria's" for strong sexual content.
-It eventually did air (But still censored), billed as a "Lost Episode."
+It eventually did air (albeit edited), with commercials declaring it a "lost episode."

 - When the animated adaptation of The Mask aired on FOX Family, the season two episode "Flight as a Feather" was skipped over due to the infamous sequence in which the mayor's psycho stripper ex-girlfriend, Cookie BaBoom crashes an outdoor ceremony and threatens to kill herself and the mayor with dynamite strapped to her naked body.

-- Taken to extremes on CBS, which only aired seasons one and three of The Mask while season two (the season that has "Flight as a Feather" on as an episode) was put in syndication and some Cartoon Network and Boomerang channels overseas.
+- Taken to extremes on CBS, which only aired seasons one and three of The Mask while season two (the season that has "Flight as a Feather" on as an episode) was put in syndication (mostly on affiliate stations that once ran The WB or UPN) and some Cartoon Network and Boomerang channels overseas.

 - Dexter's Laboratory: From the first season, a Dial 'M' for Monkey segment called "Barbequor" was pulled as it depicted a Camp Gay version of the Silver Surfer called "The Silver Spooner."
 While the fact that he was a Camp Gay stereotype would be grounds for having the segment cut (as many Moral Guardians do believe that having a homosexual character on a children's show is a sign that the show is corrupt and immoral), the real reason it got banned was because the creators of the Silver Surfer comicsnote complained that their character was used without permission, and in America, edits for copyright/trademark infringement always trump edits for content.